Balance of Trade

 What Causes a Trade Deficit or Surplus

-The Chinese government has manipulated the yuan’s exchange rate to encourage exports.
-If the yuan had appreciated relative to the dollar, Chinese goods would have been more expensive for Americans, and US goods would have been cheaper for Chinese consumers and producers.
+The Chinese government intentionally manipulated the exchange rate of the yuan to promote exports.
+Had the yuan appreciated against the dollar, Chinese goods would have become more expensive for Americans, while US goods would have become more affordable for Chinese consumers and producers.

-A severe recession in Asian countries in 2019 and 2020 (most notably Japan) sent their currencies tumbling, which caused the price of their goods to fall relative to the price of US goods.
-US imports from Asian countries increased, and US exports fell, thereby increasing the deficit in the US.
-Countries devalue their currencies during steep recessions to encourage exports and discourage imports in extreme cases.
+In 2019 and 2020, a severe recession in Asian countries, notably Japan, led to a depreciation of their currencies.
+This caused the prices of their goods to decrease relative to the prices of US goods.
+Consequently, US imports from Asian countries rose, and US exports declined, contributing to an expansion of the trade deficit in the US.
+Some governments resort to currency devaluation during recessions to stimulate exports and discourage imports.

 Dig Deeper With These Free Lessons: